 Management of a Jefferson fracture

 The treatment plan is based on the nature of the fracture.
 A key component of the injury is damage to the transverse ligament.
 This ligament is a dense band that stabilizes the C1 in the neck.
-Surgical intervention might be needed if the ligament is significantly torn.
+Surgical intervention might be necessary if there is significant tearing of the ligament.

-The individual might also be in traction with an apparatus known as a halo around the head as well as the neck to prevent movement.
-The halo is secured in position with pins placed into the skull.
-In less severe cases, a neck brace is used for stabilization.
+The individual might also be in traction with a halo around the head as well as the neck to prevent movement.
+The halo is in position with pins into the skull.
+In less severe cases, the doctor suggests a neck brace for stabilization.